The Tenth Man (1936 film): Critical reception

+The Monthly Film Bulletin wrote: "This film hasa clear-cut, dramatic story, and is quick-moving with vigorous action.
+It is, however, unequal and there are weak patches.
+The tone is cynical, and the characters mainly unsympathetic.
+John Lodge proves himself a really fine actor in an impressive and effective character study."

 Writing for The Spectator in 1936, Graham Greene gave the film a good review, lauding director Hurst for his "well-directed film" and noting that "there was nothing in Mr Hurst's two previous films, Riders to the Sea and Ourselves Alone, to show him capable of these humorous and satirical political sequences, and the very fine melodramatic close".
 Greene's only complaint was directed to the acting of actor Lodge whose performance appeared stiff.

-TV Guide gave the film two out of five stars, calling it "An intriguing drama....
+TV Guide gave the film two out of five stars, calling it "An intriguing drama. ...
 Cleverly written from a play by W. Somerset Maugham."